 The two leaders said they would call for the measures in a joint letter to the president of the G20 ahead of a summit later this month.

 G20 finance ministers had distanced themselves from bank taxes at a meeting earlier this month.

 A bank tax would protect taxpayers from having to bail-out banks in the future.

 Proceeds from the taxes would go into a fund that could be accessed during any future financial crises.

 A number of countries have been calling for taxes on banks since governments spent billions of dollars bailing out banks across the world following the financial crisis that began in 2008.

-However, so far there has been no agreement.'Not satisfied'
+However, so far there has been no agreement.